Faith & Catholicity

 Retreats / Days of Recollection

-Campus ministry organizes Freshman and Sophomore days of recollection, two Junior girls' overnights and two Junior boys' overnights, and an extensive program of six Senior Christian Awakening retreats.
+Campus ministry organizes Freshman and Sophomore days of recollection, three Junior women's' overnights and two Junior men's overnights, as well an extensive program of six Senior Christian Awakening retreats.
 Click here to visit our Campus Ministry section to find out more information on our days of recollection and retreats.